19 Places to Visit in July That Are Actually Worth It (USA)

 How far in advance should I book July travel?

-Millions of people travel around the US in July, so the earlier you book, the better selection and rates you’ll find.
-If you have your heart set on a specific hotel or if you’re on a tight budget, you should start planning your July travel 4-6 months in advance.
-Popular attractions and backcountry wilderness areas increasingly require advance reservations and permits that sometimes book out months in advance.
+Since millions of people travel in July, the earlier you book, the better.
+If you have your heart set on a specific hotel or are on a tight budget, you should start planning 4-6 months in advance.
+Popular national park lodges (like those in Yellowstone and Glacier) often book up 6-12 months ahead for July dates.

 Snow on a mountain pass in Glacier National Park in July